 DOCOMOMO International publishes a biannual journal and holds a biennial conference, both of which promote issues of concern and scholarship to a wider world community.

-DOCOMOMO’s main goals were brought together in the Eindhoven Statement which was issued at the conclusion of the founding conference in 1990:
+DOCOMOMO’s main goals were brought together in the Eindhoven Statement, which was issued at the conclusion of the founding conference in 1990 in Eindhoven, The Netherlands, and modified at the Docomomo International Conference in Seoul, Korea in 2014:

-- Bring the significance of the Modern Movement to the attention of the public, the authorities, the professions and the educational community concerned with the built environment.
+- Bring the significance of the Modern Movement to the attention of the public, the authorities, the professions and the educational community.

-- Identify and promote the recording of the works of the Modern Movement which will include a register, drawings, photographs, archives and other documents
+- Identify and promote the surveying of the works of the Modern Movement.

 - Oppose destruction and disfigurement of significant works.